Complaints & Complaint Handling

 - Where a new policy, guideline, communication or reminder to members may be necessary.

-In all cases, attempt should be made to resolve complaints at the level they occur, especially if the complaint is less serious.
-More serious or unresolved complaints may require a more formal process or escalation to the local Association in accordance with the relevant Association’s complaint handling process or Grievance & Disciplinary Regulations.
+In most cases, attempt should be made to resolve complaints at the level they occur.
+Complaints of a serious nature may require a more formal process or escalation to the relevant Association in accordance with the Association’s complaints process or Grievance & Disciplinary Regulations.

 Before making a complaint